Penalties for Dishonest Misappropriation of Property in Singapore

 What is Dishonest Misappropriation of Property and Its Elements

 The adage “finders keepers, losers weepers” may be a tempting thought if you find something valuable on the street.
-However, be careful if you find yourself in possession of someone else’s valuables.
-If you do not return them you may be committing the offence of dishonest misappropriation of property under section 403 of the Penal Code.
+However, be careful if you find yourself in possession of someone else’s valuables in Singapore.
+If you do not return them, you may be committing the offence of dishonest misappropriation of property under section 403 of the Penal Code.

 Grab driver Christopher Chan Fook Choy learnt this the hard way when he kept for himself cash and a phone that belonged to his passengers who had left them behind in his car.
 Chan was sentenced to 3 weeks’ jail on 1 count of dishonest misappropriation of property.